CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

     * Any additional columns that you define, such as ``alias`` or ``type``, are added to the YAML file as key-value pairs.
     * The columns can be in any order, as long as you include the required columns.

 When you're ready to create the YAML file, from your virtual environment, run the command::

  (pyats) $ genie create testbed my_devices.xls --output yaml/my_testbed.yaml

 where ``my_devices.xls`` is the name of your source file, and ``my_testbed.yaml`` is the name of your output file.

-.. tip:: To hide the password in the YAML file as a secret string, add the ``--encode-password`` option when you run the command.
+.. tip:: Add the ``--encode-password`` option to hide the password in the YAML file as a secret string.
+Note that this only *obfuscates* the password --- it does *not* make the password cryptographically secure.
+For more information, see the topic `Secret Strings <https://pubhub.devnetcloud.com/media/pyats/docs/utilities/secret_strings.html#secret-strings>`_.

+For more details about the ``genie create`` functionality, see the topic `Genie Create Testbed <https://pubhub.devnetcloud.com/media/genie-docs/docs/cli/genie_create.html#genie-create-testbed>`_.

 Other ways to create the testbed
 ---------------------------------